Excessive Low or High Water

 Stormwater ponds manage runoff and are designed to rise and fall with each storm event (See section on Construction and Sedimentation for details).
 Also known as wet detention basins, stormwater ponds are designed to permanently hold water after the storm.
 This is referred to as the permanent pool.
 Within 24 hours after the storm has passed, the water surface should return to the level of the bottom of the pipe or weir or to the lowest orifice on the riser.
-This level is known as the normal level of the permanent pool.
-On occasion, water levels in the pond either fall below the normal pool or they fail to return to the normal pool after the storm has passed.
-This page provides guidance on what to look for if your pond is not returning to the level where it should reside normally.
+This level is known as the normal pool.
+On occasion, water levels in the pond either fall below the normal pool or they remain elevated above the normal pool after the storm has passed.
+This page provides guidance on what to look for if your pond is not returning to the level where it should reside normally between storms.

 The Illusion of Low Water